Websoft9Archive/ansible-template/docs/solution-https.md

 If you have applied for a commercial certificate, complete the HTTPS configuration in just three steps:

-1. Upload your certificate, file of the certificate chain and secret key to the directory: */data/cert*.
+1. upload your certificate, file of the certificate chain and secret key to the directory: */data/cert*;

-2. Open the vhost configuration file: */etc/nginx/conf.d/default.conf*.
+2. open the vhost configuration file: */etc/nginx/conf.d/default.conf*;

-3. Insert the **HTTPS template** into *server{  }* and modify your certificate path.
+3. insert the **HTTPS template** into *server{  }* and modify your certificate path.
    ``` text
    #-----HTTPS template start------------
    listen 443 ssl;